Living with a partner who owns the house

 The partner moving in could also contribute a sum of money each month – rent, in other words.
 For an indication of the amount of rent you can use the Rent Check (Rent Tribunal website).

-A similar situation may arise if the partner who’s moving in invests their money in the house, such as a new kitchen, renovations or solar panels.
-If you split up without making a record of these investments, the partner moving out might lose all of their investment.
+A similar situation may arise if the partner who’s moving in invests money in the house, such as in a new kitchen, renovations or solar panels.
+If you split up without making a record of these investments, the partner who moved in might lose all of the money they invested.

 Sharing in increases or decreases in property value